Is my organization eligible to apply for physician credits?

-The application fees are based on whether your program is seeking commercial support, not whether not it has been received.
+The application fees are based on whether your program is seeking commercial support, not whether or not it has been received.
 This will be reflected in your budget.
 If yes, sponsorship estimates are to be included in your budget under revenue along with registration fees (programs seeking commercial support are required to charge registration fees to participants).

 You can find our application fees on the Accreditation Overview page.

 What is the process for the disclosure forms?

 Planning committee disclosure forms must be sent with your application; speaker disclosures need not be submitted to UBC CPD, but both planner and speaker disclosures must be made available to the participants at the event to ensure transparency to the participants of the nature of any industry relationships.